 ‘I am strongly committed to OVESCO’s work with renewable energy and its community investors’.

 With a background in policy-related social and educational research and evaluation of public services, I worked for 12 years as a senior manager at the Audit Commission, inspecting and evaluating the management and delivery of public services and the use of public money.
 I have also worked with schools and local authorities as a consultant, been the chair of governors of a Brighton primary school, and am involved in a number of local community organisations.

 ‘I built an eco home in 2005 in Lewes where I live with my wife and 2 daughters.
 I have been actively engaged in community projects and am passionate about renewable energy and the environment’.

-Paul worked for many years as an investment fund manager before setting up his own property company which he still runs.
-In 1998, Paul joined 2 other entrepreneurs who had just set up the Ethical Property Co, which is now is one of the largest social businesses in the UK, owning and/or managing a total of 23 Centres across England, Scotland and Wales, and providing office, meeting, event and retail space to over 1000 organisations each year.
-He continues to be a non-executive director.
-Paul is also a non-executive director for both Ethical Property Europe and The Social Justice and Human Rights Centre Company Limited.
+I have worked for many years as an investment fund manager before setting up my own property company which is still running.
+In 1998, I joined 2 other entrepreneurs who had just set up the Ethical Property Co, which is now is one of the largest social businesses in the UK, owning and/or managing a total of 23 Centres across England, Scotland and Wales, and providing office, meeting, event and retail space to over 1000 organisations each year.
+I continue to be a non-executive director.
+As well as a non-executive director for both Ethical Property Europe and The Social Justice and Human Rights Centre Company Limited.